 - a new public space between the Royal Pavilion and the War Memorial

-- the introduction of an extra taxi rank near the Brighton Palace Pier junction
+- the introduction of a taxi rank near the Brighton Palace Pier junction

 - more accessible and obstruction-free pavements